 Walking the Roads of Wine on the island of Crete can turn into an incredible experience if you know where you’re heading to, what to look for and what steps to take.
 In order to walk this road well, we got in touch with Wines of Crete, the local network association working for the promotion of the island’s wines.
-They explained us all there is to know about Cretan Wines.
+They explained to us all there is to know about Cretan Wines.
 This Wine Road is not only one of my favorites, but also the one that ignites my curiosity the most.

 A meeting with the voices of Cretan Wines

-Within the outstanding scenario of the Galaxy Hotel Iraklio, surrounded by the cosy atmosphere of the Per Se Lounge, I spent a pleasant afternoon with Nicos Miliarakis, President of Wines of Crete, also head of one of the many traditional wineries in the region of Peza, Minos-Miliarakis; and Stella Astirakaki, Operations Manager of the Association.
+Within the outstanding scenario of the Galaxy Hotel Iraklio, surrounded by the cozy atmosphere of the Per Se Lounge, I spent a pleasant afternoon with Nicos Miliarakis, President of Wines of Crete, also head of one of the many traditional wineries in the region of Peza, Minos-Miliarakis; and Stella Astirakaki, Operations Manager of the Association.

 During our conversation, we discussed different aspects of local wine production which I was not aware of.
 I learned about wines and tastes, of course, but also about logistics, numbers, and goals which are really decisive for those interested in making this island bigger and better-known… And not only for its pristine, incredible beaches.
 Here’s an account of our meeting:

 What is “Wines of Crete”?
 How was it born and when did it all start?